 Why is cyanobacteria a problem?

-When blue-green algae grows too quickly it can deplete oxygen in the water, cause fish die-offs, close beaches and even release toxins.
+If large cyanobacteria blooms die, they can deplete oxygen in the water, cause fish die-offs, close beaches, and even release toxins.

 1. Cyanobacteria can deplete oxygen